Zabi-01/AD-Lab/README.md

 | Domain-joined workstation #2 | Windows 11 Enterprise | Secondary target, used to demonstrate lateral movement and pivot scope |
 | Attacker host | Kali Linux | Runs Responder, the Impacket suite, mitm6, Hashcat, and Metasploit/Mimikatz payloads |

-All four hosts sit on a single isolated virtual segment with no route to any network outside the hypervisor.
-This is a deliberate design choice — several stages (LLMNR poisoning, mitm6) rely on shared broadcast/multicast scope with the victims and are contained entirely within the lab.
+All four VMs sit on a single isolated VMware virtual network (host-only / custom vSwitch, no external routing).
+This is a deliberate design choice — several stages (LLMNR poisoning, mitm6) rely on shared broadcast/multicast scope with the victims, and keeping the segment fully isolated means those techniques can be run freely without affecting anything outside the lab.

 - Full topology, IP scheme, and account list (redacted): [`LAB-TOPOLOGY.md`](LAB-TOPOLOGY.md)
 - Real domain, hostnames, and usernames, with attack order and outcomes (secrets masked): [`RUN-LOG.md`](RUN-LOG.md)